dhcmrlchtdj/hematite/tip/python.rst

             break
         do(data)

-    # for loop version
+    # for loop version, use lambda
     for data in iter(lambda: sock.recv(8192), b''):
         do(data)

-    # another for looop version
+    # for looop version, use partial
     from functools import partial
     for data in iter(partial(sock.recv, 8192), b''):
         do(data)